KamauSamuel/GraphRestAPIsendMail/README.md

 ## FormFileUpload
 This class contains the method gets files from iform file and returns a list of file attachments

+### Authentication
+[AuthenticationProvider Class](SendEmail/Authentication) caters for authentication on the API.
+The [AppRegistration](Authentication/AppRegistration) gets the authentication details from the app settings json file and later in the controller the method getGraphClient is called and it returns a GraphServiceClient instance.

-### UploadAttachment
+### FormFileUpload
+In addition to the [DTO](MSGraph.SendEmail/Model) collecting the subject, recipient and email body, users can also upload files as email attachments.
-Gets each file from the iform file, checks for null then retreives the following:
+The [FormFileUpload class] (SendEmail/Authentication) contains the method UploadAttachment() which gets files from IForm file and returns a list of file attachments.
+The method gets each file from the iform file, checks for null then retreives the following:
  - Name (Required) : The name representing the text that is displayed below the icon representing the embedded attachment
  - ContentByte (Required): The base64-encoded contents of the file
  - Adds : "@odata.type": "#microsoft.graph.fileAttachment"
  - contentType : The content type of the attachment.

+  This class returns a list of type FileAttachment which is later added as an email attachment to the email body on the Controller
+### Combining Everything on the Controller